-Debt coverage ratio (DCR) Projects with hard debt: Minimum 1.15 up to 1.40 maximum Debt obligations that are subject to repayment based upon available cash flow are considered soft loans and may not be included in the Debt Service line item of the 15-year Pro-forma Projects without hard debt will not have a DCR.
+Criterion Range (Targets are maximums for years 1-15 of pro-forma) Vacancy rate Up to 8% of total gross rents Up to 10% of effective gross income if supportive housing Total annual operating expense per unit At least \$4,500 per unit/year, OR consistent with the Includes replacement reserve contributions but excludes debt service. state HFA, USDA or HUD guidelines in which the development is located, where applicable See additional comments below Debt coverage ratio (DCR) Projects with hard debt: Minimum 1.15 up to 1.45 Debt obligations that are subject to repayment based maximum on available cash flow are considered soft loans and may not be included in the Debt Service line item of the 15-year Pro-forma Projects without hard debt will not have a DCR.
 This will be calculated by a ratio of Effective Gross Income to Total Annual Expenses (excluding reserve for replacement) All projects require a minimum of 1.15 ratio every year (1-15) to be considered feasible by the Bank.
 Note: Tax abatement may cause the debt coverage ratio to be higher than these guidelines.
-Exceptions will be considered on a well-documented, case-by-case basis.
+Exceptions will be considered on a w Exceptions will be considered on a well-documented, case-by-case basis.